 Established in 1928, the American Counsel Association is the oldest association of independent law firms in the world.
 The ACA was formed for the purpose of enhancing standards of practice, aiding deserving law students, and providing a social and business network for its distinguished members.
 Comprised of approximately 275 members from across the United States, Canada, England, and other countries, the ACA holds its meetings in conjunction with the American Bar Association’s Annual and Midyear Meetings.
-A majority of the ACA’s members are present or past leaders within the American Bar Association or their respective state and local bar organizations.
-Member firms typically are limited to one per city, and multiple individuals from a member firm are eligible to join the Association.
+A majority of the ACA’s members are present or past leaders within the American Bar Association or their respective multiple individuals from a member firm are eligible to join the Association.

 The Association also has an affiliation with the European Circuit of the Bar and has a major European initiative with a goal of being represented in all countries within the European Union and ultimately worldwide.

-The American Counsel Association provides scholarships to academically gifted and financially needy third-year law students.
+The American Counsel Association provides scholarships to academically gifted and financially needy second-year law students.
 The Lowell Jacobson Scholarship is awarded each year to a worthy student from a law school located within the Seventh Federal Judicial District.
 The American Counsel Association scholarship is awarded each year on a rotating basis to a worthy student from a law school in one of the Federal Judicial Districts.
-A scholarship is also awarded to a deserving student of a law school located in another country in which the Association has at least one member (the Gerard McDermott American Counsel Association International Scholarship).

 Approximately one-third of the Association’s dues fund the ACA Scholarship Program.
 The Lowell H. Jacobson Scholarship is funded through the American Counsel Association Scholarship Foundation, which began from a legacy in honor of former ACA President Lowell H. Jacobson.